About Family Camp

 Adult Activities

 A central part of our experience at Camp Loma will be generated by you!
 This is a wonderful opportunity to get in touch with the “workshop leader” inside of you to offering your heart, creativity and wisdom to us all.
-Here is how it works: Each day (except for our free day on Wednesday) we will have “Choice Time” (a couple of hours in the morning and a longer period in the afternoon) which will allow you to offer or participate in an activity.
+Here is how it works: Each day we will have “Choice Time” (a couple of hours in the morning and a longer period in the afternoon) which will allow you to offer or participate in an activity.
 Every morning during our community gathering, activities and workshops that are scheduled for that day will be announced and then it will be up to you to choose what you want to do (including doing nothing which is always an option.)

 Children’s Program